makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP95.md

 ```
 MIP40c3-SP#: 95
 Author(s): @danik
 Contributors:
 Tags: core-unit, cu-sas-001, budget, dai-budget
 Status: RFC
 Date Applied: 2023-02-08
 Date Ratified:
+Budget Start Date: 2023-04-01
+Budget End Date: 2024-03-31
 Forum URL: https://forum.makerdao.com/t/mip40c3-sp95-modifying-sidestream-auction-services-core-unit-budget-sas-001/19737
 Ratification Poll URL:
 ```

 ## Sentence Summary

-MIP40c3-SP95 modifies the DAI budget for the SAS-001 Core Unit, continuing operations from 1-April-2023 till 31-March-2024.
+MIP40c3-SP95 modifies the DAI budget for the SAS-001 Core Unit, continuing operations from 2023-04-01 until 2024-03-31.

 ## Paragraph Summary

 The original budget for SAS-001 expired on 30-Nov-2022.
-[Afterwards SAS was allowed to operate on leftover funds to bridge the funding gap.](https://forum.makerdao.com/t/request-to-poll-sas-spending-permission/19107)
+Afterward, SAS was allowed to operate on leftover funds to bridge the funding gap.

+This proposal creates a new budget stream for the Core Unit to continue operations from 2023-04-01 onwards.

+The structure of the budget maximizes accountability in light of the current uncertainty on precise Endgame requirements.

+As SAS transitions towards becoming a Full-Stack Development Ecosystem Actor for the Endgame, this budget will cover:

+* Pre-Project Endgame Work (current examples include: Contributing to Governance Security Scope creation, Evaluation of a NoCode Tool for Spell creation, various contributions to increase developer accessibility)
+* Maintenance of Existing Software (Auctions UI and APIs, …)

+As we want to operate as transparently as possible, every time SAS finds an opportunity with a clearly defined project with a fixed budget, we'll use the project budget instead of the CU budget.

+A current example: For at least the next two months, we'll be working on the Ecosystem API (Switchboard) Project.
+The respective monthly project budget will cover 60-80 % of the monthly CU budget.
+This means that 60-80 % of the SAS CU budget during these months will be refunded to the DAO.

+Overtime, as more Endgame projects become clearer, there will be various project budgets available.
+Therefore, the CU budget will be used less.

-This subproposal creates a new budget stream for the Core Unit to continue operations through 1-April-2023.
+This subproposal creates a new budget stream for the Core Unit to continue operations through 2023-04-01.

-**Changes & modifications from the original [MIP40c3-SP43](https://forum.makerdao.com/t/mip40c3-sp43-adding-sidestream-auction-services-core-unit-budget-sas-001/10799/1) budget subproposal:**
+**Other Changes & modifications from the original [MIP40c3-SP43](https://forum.makerdao.com/t/mip40c3-sp43-adding-sidestream-auction-services-core-unit-budget-sas-001/10799/1) budget subproposal:**
 * SAS-001 Annual Budget Cap reduced from 1,130,392.56 DAI to 850,950.00 DAI.
     * Updated Budget Breakdown.
     * Updated Transaction.